groupby/elements-view/packages/web-components/@elements/search-box/README.md

 ## Customizations

-The SF-X Search Box component allows for optional inclusion of a clear button and a search button.
+The GB Elements Search Box component allows for optional inclusion of a clear button and a search button.
 Placeholder text within the search box is also customizable.
 Users of the component can add the following attributes to the custom element:
 - `clearbutton`: adds clear button
 - `searchbutton`: adds search button